-To provide a downstream indication, Argus publishes a five-working-day average (Friday to the Thursday before publication) of the daily Argus European rapeseed OME RED spot price.
+To provide a downstream indication, Argus publishes a five-workingday average (Friday to the Thursday before publication) of the daily Argus European rapeseed OME RED spot price.
 For further details on rapeseed pricing and assessments see the Argus Biofuels methodology.
 European milling wheat futures The NYSE Liffe milling wheat futures are provided by NYSE Euronext.
 To provide a downstream indication, Argus publishes a fourworking-day average (Monday to the Thursday before publication) of the daily settlement prices, for the front delivery month.
 Prices are in €/t at an approved silo in Rouen or Dunkirk, France.
-Full specification details are available at: https://derivatives.euronext.com/en/products/commodities-futures/EBM-DPAR/contract-specification Freight rates The below seaborne freight rate indications are provided in the report, for indicative purposes only. - Nitrogen: Egypt to French Bay 6,000t - Nitrogen: Egypt to European Mediterranean Sea 6,000t - Nitrogen: Upper Baltic Sea to German Baltic Sea 3,000-5,000t - Phosphates: Baltic Sea to Amsterdam-Rotterdam-Antwerp (ARA) - 25,000t - Phosphates: Morocco to European Mediterranean Sea 6.000t - MOP: Baltic Sea to Belgium 5,000-7,000t The freight ranges are established by surveying freight providers and buyers of spot freight, maintaining a balance between both parties.
+Full specification details are available at: https://derivatives.euronext.com/en/products/commodities-futures/ EBM-DPAR/contract-specification Freight rates The below seaborne freight rate indications are provided in the report, for indicative purposes only. - Nitrogen: Egypt to French Bay 6,000t - Nitrogen: Egypt to European Mediterranean Sea 6,000t - Nitrogen: Upper Baltic Sea to German Baltic Sea 3,000-5,000t - Phosphates: Baltic Sea to Amsterdam-Rotterdam-Antwerp (ARA) 25,000t - Phosphates: Morocco to European Mediterranean Sea 6,000t - MOP: Baltic Sea to Belgium 5,000-7,000t The freight rates are established by surveying freight providers and buyers of spot freight, maintaining a balance between both parties.
 The assessment is for cargoes that will load and move within the next 30 days.
 Argus makes an assessment of the range between the low and high prices provided.
-Market information will be collected up until 5:00pm UK time on the day of publication.
+Market information received after noon London time on the day of publication may not be considered for inclusion in the assessment.